Coprosma, Mirror Plant: planting, cultivation

 Botanical data

 The Coprosma is a small evergreen bush from the Rubiaceae family, just like Gardenia.
-The genus Coprosma comprises 90 species native to Oceania, particularly New Zealand, and many hybrids that have recently entered the European horticultural market.
+The genus Coprosma is formed of 90 species native to Oceania, particularly New Zealand, and many hybrids that have recently entered the European horticultural market.
 The bush has a particularly bushy, upright, and compact habit.
-Within 4 to 5 years, it forms a bush reaching about 50 cm to approximately 1.50 m in height, depending on the varieties.
-In its native environment, this bush can grow up to 3 m tall.
+In 4 to 5 years, it forms a bush reaching about 50 cm to approximately 1.50 m in height depending on the varieties.
+In its native habitat, this bush can grow up to 3 m tall.

 Coprosma nitida, botanical plate circa 1840

 The summer flowering is insignificant.
-From August to September, it takes the form of clusters composed of small tubular white-green flowers with prominent stamens.
+From August to September, it takes the form of clusters of small tubular white-green flowers with prominent stamens.
 The Coprosma is a dioecious plant, meaning that fruiting only occurs if male and female plants are grown side by side.
 If this is the case, the flowers are then followed by globe-shaped berries of vermilion orange that delight birds.
-Very decorative, these scarlet drupes harmonise with the often purple-tinged foliage in autumn.
+Very decorative, these scarlet drupes harmonise with the foliage, often reddened by autumn.

 Coprosma kirkii ‘Variegata’, Coprosma ‘Rainbow Sunrise’, and to the right fruits of Coprosma brunnea